Are You Over-Righteous?

 "In fact, some parts of the body that seem weakest and least important are actually the most necessary.
 And the parts we regard as less honorable are those we clothe with the greatest care.
 So we carefully protect those parts that should not be seen, while the more honorable parts do not require this special care.
 So God has put the body together such that extra honor and care are given to those parts that have less dignity (12:22-24)."

 God is not impressed by the number of lives we've touched.
 We are merely His vessels, and He rejoices when one truly repentent sinner comes to Him (Luke 15:10).
-You can't impress God anyways.
+We can't impress God anyways.
 Our righteousness really is but a drop in the bucket.

 Did you know that there is such a thing in the Bible as over-righteousness?